UNISvalbard/Geo-UAV/content/lessons/data_acquisition/data_acquisition.md

 Note that battery life can be affected by factors such as ambient temperature, the weight of the drone, wind speed, and take-off altitude.

 #### Miniaturisation and optimisation
 UAVs have to meet specific weight and size requirements.
-This means that components such as cameras, GPS, and IMU modules must be miniaturized to ensure optimal performance.
+This means that components such as cameras, GPS, and IMU modules must be miniaturized, potentially leading to less precise or suboptimal data.

 #### Accuracy
 Most UAVs currently available to consumers have GNSS navigation modules that can determine their position with an accuracy of about a meter.
 Drones with centimeter-accuracy receivers are much more expensive, costing roughly 5-6 times as much.